Are Your Children Technical Zombies?

 Start with a potluck dinner, and then start the fun with one of the oldest parlour games - charades.
 It's a perfect starter, because it's active, quick and works well for all sizes and ages of groups.
 How long since you've enjoyed some of these parlour games?
 You may remember participating in them at birthday parties or school parties.
 You may just meet someone you like - like your spouse or your kids!

 Here are some that have stood the test of time.

 I remember playing this in Elementary school.

 All players sit in a circle.
 The first player describes the minister's cat with any adjective that starts with the letter "A".
 Example: "The minister's cat is an adorable cat."
 The next player must also use the letter "A" - such as "The minister's cat is an angry cat.", and so on all the way around the circle.
 When it comes back to the first player the letter "B' is used - example: "The minister's cat is a bashful cat."
 Anyone who can't come up with an adjective or repeats one that was already used is out of the game.

 It is traditionally played by writing the words on paper and folding the paper to hide the previous words before passing it to the next player.
-Consequences is a game for groups of 5 or more people, more suitable for families or children that just adults.
+Consequences is a game for groups of 5 or more people, and is more suitable for families or children than solely adults.